 Your couch isn’t exactly a roller coaster and your living room isn’t an amusement park.
 But when you stood up too fast the other day, you almost fell over from the dizziness.
 Are you watching too much TV?
 Not getting enough sleep?
 Is Mercury’s retrograde throwing off your cosmic balance?
 Don’t worry, most of the world has had this sensation at least a few times.

 If you’re older than 25, then you’ve heard of hypertension or high blood pressure.
 Maybe you’ve cut back on salty foods and red meat to avoid high blood pressure.
 But the dizziness you felt when standing up is described as orthostatic hypotension, a type of situational low blood pressure.
 So, do you need to be concerned about hypotension?
-Before you throw a few more burgers on the grill to compensate, listen to this advice from Jason Hatch, MD, a cardiologist at Banner Health in Colorado.
+Before you throw a few more burgers on the grill to compensate, listen to this advice from Mark Tuttle, MD, an interventional cardiologist at Banner Health in Colorado.

-- Some medications, like diuretics, can lead to low blood pressure.
+- Some medications, like diuretics (water pills), can lead to low blood pressure.

 - Poor hydration can lower the blood volume in your body.